 Do I need to apply for settled or pre-settled status?

+Please note, this article was written before the UK left the EU.
+The dates and deadlines mentioned have now passed, so the following content is for reference only.
 Brexit will impact lots of things, like environmental issues and our human rights.
 But if you don’t have a British passport, you’ll also need to take practical steps to legally stay in the UK.

 Let’s be honest – for lots of young people across the country this wasn’t the result any of us voted for or wanted.
 However it’s really important to understand the effects of this decision.